KIrynaW/art-history-quiz/README.md

 - [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) - the CSS code was run through to check errors and validate
 - [Jshint JavaScript Validator](https://jshint.com/) - the JavaScript code was run through to check errors and validate
 - [DeepScan Extension](https://deepscan.io/dashboard/) - was used to perform a deep check of the whole webiste to evaluate overall performance
+- [Am I Responsive?](https://ui.dev/amiresponsive) - used to check for responsivness across variety of screen sizes

 ### **Code**